-Cinnamon’s sweet and aromatic taste brings warmth to foods like granola, apple pie, cookies, breads, cinnamon rolls (please read my blog post on this) sweet potatoes and oatmeal.
+Cinnamon’s sweet and aromatic taste brings warmth to foods like granola, apple pie, cookies, breads, cappuccino, sweet potatoes, cinnamon rolls, oatmeal and wintery drinks.

 It was a must have ingredient when I first began making granola.
 Loved the flavor and it always tastes like home when baked into foods.
 Nothing smells more welcoming to me than walking into a space with this delicious aroma.

-As a scratch cook, I enjoy reading recipes and figuring out how to add my own personal touch.
+As a self professed scratch cook, I enjoy reading recipes and figuring out how to add my own personal touch.
 Cinnamon, ginger, nutmeg, cloves and sometimes cardamom (a highly underrated spice) are the spices I turn to when making apple pie, even if a recipe doesn’t call for these specific spices.
-Insert a 😊.

-Here’s one of my favorite fall beverages, almond chai latte.
+Here’s my suggestion for a delicious almond chai latte.